Tips & Tricks when you set sail with a child

 After one or two days sailing, my daughter was more used to the boat.
 She was aware that she had to be with an adult all the time, and she understood the rule that you can stand up in the bathtub, but in the benches of the bathtub you are only allowed to sit down.

-Whilst sailing, (again, with the bimini on, so we only sailed with the motor on or with the genoa) the priority was controlling her, and then entertaining her.
+Whilst sailing, (again, with the bimini on, so we only sailed with the motor on) the priority was controlling her, and then entertaining her.
 The iPad is always a safe bet.
 We showed some cartoons, or toys that helped her enjoy sailing but still being entertained with her own things.

-This year, in all of our anchorages we went inland for a while to give my daughter some time to run and play on the beach.
+This year, in all of our anchorages, we went inland for a while.
+This gave my daughter some time to run and play on the beach.
 Although she likes the time on the boat, one can tell that she really needed to spend some time on land.

 This post is also meant for parents that have some concern about sailing.
 My advice is, jump and go out there!
-Always use the necassary cautions, and you’ll enjoy an adventure of a lifetime!
+Always use the necessary cautions, and you’ll enjoy an adventure of a lifetime!